-Metabolic engineering to achive hyper-accumulation of lipids [e.g. triacylglycerol (TAG)] in the vegetative tissues of high biomass crops is a promising strategy to improve lipid yields for biofuel production.
+Metabolic engineering towards hyper-accumulation of lipids [e.g. triacylglycerol (TAG)] in the vegetative tissues of high biomass yielding crops is a new strategy to improve lipid yields for biofuel production.
 Energycane is an ideal feedstock for this approach due to its superior biomass production and persistence.
+However, energycane is among the most recalcitrant crops in tissue culture, impeding its genetic transformation.